About short-sightedness or myopia

 If your child is short-sighted, she might say that far-away objects seem blurry, whereas close-up objects are clearer.
-She might need to squint her eyes to see distant objects clearly.
+She might need to squint or partially close her eyes to see distant objects clearly.

-You might notice that your child always sits very close to the television, or holds a book very close to his eyes while reading.
-If he sits at the back of the class, he might say it’s hard for him to read what’s on the board.
+You might notice that your child always sits very close to the television, or holds books very close to his eyes while reading.
+If he sits at the back of the classroom, he might say it’s hard for him to read things at the front of the room.

-When to see a doctor about short-sightedness or myopia
+Does your child need to see a doctor about short-sightedness?

 If a screening test picks up a problem with your child’s vision, the people running the screening program will let you know what to do next.

 If your child is having learning difficulties, it’s a good idea to have his vision checked by your GP or optometrist.